parcheesime/geohub-datacollection/README.md

 # GeoHub LA Data Collection
-> **Note:** This repository has moved.
+> **Note:** This repo has been merged into Hack for LA's district-files: [https://github.com/hackforla/district-files].
+Ongoing development is there.
-> The active version is now at: [https://github.com/parcheesime/geohub-datacollection](https://github.com/parcheesime/geohub-datacollection)

 ## Overview